SuryaVegesna27/SuryaVegesna27/README.md

 **About Me:**

-I am a **Data Engineer** currently working at **Medlytix**, where I focus on turning fragmented data into trusted, production-ready pipelines.
+I am a **Data Engineer** currently working at **Medlytix**, where I focus on transforming fragmented raw data into scalable, production-ready infrastructure.

 My philosophy is simple: **"Most data problems don't fail because of models, they fail because the data foundation isn't built to scale."**